Course Description

 Students who successfully complete this course will be able to:

-- Design and discuss developmentally appropriate learning experiences for preschoolers and kindergartners that include all content areas (music, language/literacy, science, art, movement, numeracy) and that are aligned with the CT Common Core for Kindergarten literacy and mathematics.
+- Design and discuss developmentally appropriate learning experiences for preschoolers and kindergartners that include all content areas (music, language/literacy, science, art, movement, numeracy) and that are aligned with the CT’s Early Learning Development Standards and/or CT’s Common Core for Kindergarten science, literacy and mathematics.

-- Applying the standards of Universal Design to analyze a preschool or kindergarten classroom to determine whether or not it is effective and conducive to learning for all children including those who have disabilities and/or those who are dual language learners.
+- Apply the standards of Universal Design to analyze a preschool or kindergarten classroom to determine its effectiveness.
+Ask yourself, is this classroom conducive to learning for all children including those who have disabilities and/or those who are dual language learners.

 - Discuss the processes of how preschoolers and kindergarteners most effectively learn through interactions with their environment and caregivers.